top of page

 What do you charge for your kittens?

-$1,250 + $200 deposit.
+$1,600 + $200 deposit.
 The deposit is refunded upon proof of spay/neuter (at 6 - 8 months).

 Do you have a waiting list?

-I don't maintain a waiting list.
+I don't maintain a wait list.
 When kittens are born I will announce it on social media.
 If it is the right time for you to consider a kitten contact me and we will begin discussions.

 I know which kitten I want - what do I do now?